VinceZK/authorization/README.md

 ## Switch Authorization Trace
-It is very useful to know which permissions are missing when certain authorization checks are failed, or when developers want to know which authorization objects are checked during a certain operation.
+It is very useful to know which permissions are missing when certain authorization checks fail, or when developers want to know which authorization objects are checked during a certain operation.

 You can switch the authorization trace on by calling following global function: